Excerpt: False World

 After a preset time, the current automatically turned off.
 The vagrant fell to the ground, clawing at the dirt as his body twitched and convulsed its way to death.
 His mind had gone and his body was reacting on a primal level.

-The clean-up crew standing around him as he died waited for the all clear before loading him onto the back of what they called the “morbid” truck for the short ride to the crematorium.
+The clean-up crew standing around him as he died waited for the all-clear before loading him onto the back of what they called the “morbid” truck for the short ride to the crematorium.

 They never found dead animals around the parameter security fence.
 Unfortunately, that just went to show that even though animals could not read the signs, they were smarter than some people who did read the warnings, but chose to ignore them with fatal consequences.

 The new Normal was on the map but not on the map.
-Airspace over and around the town had been restricted on highest orders.
+Airspace over and around the town had been restricted to the highest orders.
 The rerouted road kept the bulk of the traffic away from Normal, and the occasional lost traveler was quickly and politely escorted back to the main highway.

 Instead of a dry, dusty, barren place, Normal was soon transformed into a lush, fertile area that blended with the lush, fertile areas surrounding the town.
 This was due in part to the emergence of underground springs the original townspeople thought had dried up, but, with the right tools were quickly opened up.